mbaumer/us_hep_funding/docs/_states/NY.md

 Summer 2015  MAMOUDOU BA           State University of New York at New Paltz                                         Brookhaven National Laboratory        SULI
 Summer 2015  Alexander Gibson      Hartwick College                                                                  SLAC National Accelerator Laboratory  SULI
 Summer 2014  Erica Bornoft         State University of New York College at Oneonta                                   Brookhaven National Laboratory        SULI
-Summer 2014  Ilana Leigh Heckler   State University of New York at New Paltz                                         Brookhaven National Laboratory        SULI
 Summer 2014  Alicia Marie Pomeroy  State University of New York College of Agriculture and Technology at Cobleskill  Brookhaven National Laboratory        SULI
 Summer 2014  Amanda Vescovi        State University of New York College of Agriculture and Technology at Cobleskill  Brookhaven National Laboratory        SULI
 Fall 2015    Kathleen Westervelt   State University of New York at New Paltz                                         Argonne National Laboratory           SULI